jonathanolson/slither/notes/patterns.md

 !!!
 If we're using the SAT solver, we can continually constrain it to say "don't give us realizations we already know"?
   Wait is this consistent?

+- !!
+First we need efficient serialization of state, so we can nicely serialize rules, no?

 - We have a set of potential booleans that represent "is it possible in a solution"
   - Edge:
     - Black in solution?